 The other difference I noticed when I was comparing the same brand from site to site is that 1-800 Contacts seems to have a better selection, so if you’re looking for those specialty contacts this site might be a better fit.
 For example, when I look at SofLens on ContactsCart, I find two choices.
 Compare that to the five choices I found on 1-800 Contacts.
 I found 10 Acuvue varieties on ContactsCart compared to more than 20 on 1-800 Contacts.
 1-800 Contacts also had a lot more options when I looked at toric contacts for astigmatism or multifocal/bifocal lenses.

 A major plus for 1-800 Contacts is that it allows you to renew your prescription without going back to the eye doctor in person.
 With its online eye exam, you can get your prescription renewed from your computer or smartphone.
 With ContactsCart, you’ll need to visit your optometrist instead.

 1-800 Contacts has great support with a 100 percent satisfaction guarantee, a free torn lens replacement, a program to exchange unused lenses and 24/7 customer support.
-ContactsCart offers a full refund for unopened boxes and is available by phone Monday through Friday 9am to 5pm EST; their phone number is (720) 809-8878.
+ContactsCart offers a full refund for unopened boxes and is available by phone Monday through Friday 9am to 5pm EST at (720) 809-8878.